Search PAR

 • sign up for a Business Customer’s loyalty or online ordering program; or

 • Automated technologies or interactions.
-As you interact with our Sites or our Products and Services, we will automatically collect personal data about your equipment, browsing actions and patterns.
-We collect this personal data by using cookies and other similar technologies.
+As you interact with our Sites or our Products and Services, we will automatically collect personal information about your equipment, browsing actions and patterns.
+We collect this personal information by using cookies and other similar technologies.
 We may use third party analytics services like Google Analytics to provide us with a clearer picture of how you use the Sites or our Products and Services, including when you view specific pages or take specific actions on the Sites or use certain features or functionality within our Products and Services.
-If you wish to learn more about our data collection process, please contact us; see “Contact Information” section below.
-Additionally, please see our Cookie Statement for further details.
+If you wish to learn more about our information collection process, please see our Cookie Statement for further details.

 • from affiliated companies controlled by, controlling or under common control with PAR;